Skip to main content

 Adding optimisers in the inverter task will not automatically change the generation.

 The generation is a product of the kWp of the inverter, the kk value (which is based on the pitch, orientation and location of the panels) and the shading factor.
-Putting panels in separate shading groups does not correspond to anything physical but allows Easy PV to factor in differences in the kk value and shading factor on the same string.
-Without shading groups the generation will not change because the kk value and shading factor will be the same on the whole string. as it would be without optimsers.
+Putting panels in separate shading groups in Easy PV does not correspond to a physical division of the string but it allows Easy PV to factor in differences in the kk value and shading factor on the same string.
+Without shading groups the generation will not change because the kk value and shading factor will be the same on the whole string, as it would be without optimsers.

 Other options